Managing Adult Malnutrition

 About Us

-Complementary guidance was produced in 2016 specifically aimed at malnourished patients with COPD, involving experts in COPD and malnutrition across the multidisciplinary team.
-An updated version of this guidance was launched in January 2020.
+Complementary guidance was produced in 2016 specifically aimed at supporting the nutritional care of patients with chronic obstructive pulmonary disease (COPD), involving COPD experts.
+Updated versions of this guidance were produced in January 2020 and November 2023.

 A collaborative approach

-Anne is an international speaker on disease-related malnutrition and has recently completed doctoral research on the role of nutrition and diet in palliative care.
-For the past decade, Anne has dedicated much of her personal time to work with national organisations including NICE, BAPEN, BDA, BSG and the RCGP, to raise the profile of the role of nutrition in healthcare.
+Anne plays a leading role in the development of all clinical guidance and patient-facing materials across the Malnutrition Pathway platform.
+An international speaker on disease-related malnutrition, she recently completed doctoral research exploring the role of nutrition and diet in palliative care.
+For over a decade, she has worked closely with national bodies, including NICE, BAPEN, the BDA, BSG, and the RCGP, to promote nutrition as a fundamental component of healthcare.

 Dr Anita NathanGP representative: Dr Anita Nathan Dr Nathan has been a practising General Practitioner (GP) in London for over 15 years.
 She is a member of the GPs Interested in Nutrition Group (GPING) (an RCGP Specialist Group).
 She is GP representative on the ‘Managing Adult Malnutrition in the Community’ and ‘Managing Malnutrition in COPD’ consensus panels.
 Dr Nathan is also a GP member on the RCGP Patient and Carer Partnership Group.